Domaine Pichat - Côte-Rôtie Les Grandes Places 2022

 Wine rated (2024 guide) 93-95/100

-The Côte Rôtie Les Grandes Places 2022, another impressive wine, offers tons of red and black fruit along with notes of smoked meat, iron, flowers, and an almost bloody character.
-It is a real mineral bomb, medium-bodied to full-bodied, with a structured and tannic palate, lots of depth in the mid-palate, and an excellent finish.
+The 2022 Côte Rôtie Les Grandes Places, another impressive wine, offers an abundance of red and black fruit, along with notes of smoked meat, iron, flowers, and an almost blood-like character.
+It’s a true mineral powerhouse, medium-bodied to full-bodied, with a structured, tannic palate, great depth in the mid-palate, and an excellent finish.

 Cash Back | 2.00%